Skip to main content

 • Coma

-Warning: If you or a loved one are experiencing these symptoms, please call 911 immediately or proceed to the nearest hospital emergency department.
-High levels of ammonia in the blood are life-threatening and require urgent medical intervention.
+Warning: If you or someone close to you has these symptoms, please call 911 immediately, or go to the emergency department of your nearest hospital.
+Elevated blood ammonia levels are life-threatening and require immediate medical attention!

 • Vomiting